robert-pierce/github_scoring_service/README.md

 To start a web server for the application run:

-    lein ring server-headless
+>`lein ring server-headless`

 The app should start up on port 8000

 ***
 ### Setting Up Live Github Webhooks

-In order to run the app to accept live github webhooks then you need to deploy it in a way that it can receive POST requests from the internet.
+In order to run the app to accept live github webhooks then you need to deploy it in a way such that it can receive POST requests from the internet.

-You will also need to set a MySQL database up by setting the environment vairables (mentioned below) and deploying it somwhere that the scoring service can connect to it.
+You will also need to spin up a MySQL database instance and set the environment variables (mentioned below) for the Github Scoring Serive.
+You will then, obvously, need to host it somwhere that the scoring service can connect to it.

 A fantastic way to do all this is with [Heroku](https://www.heroku.com)

-Once the app is properly deployed all you need to do is to go to the setting of a git repository and set up the webhook url (if you have permissions) to point to your deployed app.
+Once the app is properly deployed all you need to do is to go to the settings of a git repository and set up the webhook url (if you have permissions) to point to your deployed app.
+Check out [this](https://developer.github.com/webhooks/creating) reference for info on doing this.

-Github will then send a POST request to your app to verify the webhook.
-If done correctly the app will verify the webhook (by responding with a 200), and the app will start recoding events.
+Github will then send a POST request to scoring service to verify the webhook.
+If done correctly the app will verify the webhook (by responding with a 200), and the service will start recoding events.

 ***
 ### Environment